-In September 2011 things started changing.
-Bigtime.
-Hermitude released the summery monster single ‘Speak of the Devil’, landing it in the triple j Hottest 100 and winning the triple j Award for Best Video.
-Hermitude’s fourth album HyperParadise followed Feb 2012 and charted in the Australian Top 40.
-The accompanying tour quickly sold-out but that was nothing compared to what was coming.
-First were the national festival slots where they moved from the chillout side-stages to the electronic and dance stages.
-Within 6 months they’d move from the dance stage to the main stages.
+The answer came in a revitalised energy between these two lifelong friends and a song called ‘Speak of the Devil’.
+The response was huge, landing it in the triple j Hottest 100 and winning the triple j Award for Best Video.
+Hermitude’s fourth album HyperParadise followed in early 2012 and, for the first time in their career, charted in the Australian Top 40.
+The accompanying tour quickly sold-out but it became apparent it was nothing compared to what was coming.
+Where once they were playing chilled-out side stages at festivals, they were now playing prime spots on the electronic and dance stages.
+It wasn’t long until they were main stage.